Nursing Homes and COVID-19 Deaths

 Because aging Americans are more susceptible to the coronavirus, deaths in this age group are high.
-Although nursing home residents are less than one percent of the total US population, according to a report in the Minnesota Star Tribune, they account for more than 40 percent or approximately 45,500 of the US 115,000 COVID-19 deaths.
+Although nursing home residents are less than one percent of the total US population, according to a report from the CDC, they account for more than 40 percent or approximately 45,500 of the US 115,000 COVID-19 deaths.

 Seema Verma, the administrator for the Centers for Medicare and Medicaid Services (CMS), asserts that nursing homes following federal infection control guidelines were largely able to contain the coronavirus.

 Harvard researcher David Grabowski, a member of a nonpartisan commission, advising Congress about Medicare, states that “The federal government needs to own this issue,” about the need for federal efforts to routinely test nursing home staff and residents for COVID-19 and make more protective gear available.
 Grabowski agrees with other advocates for the elderly that the federal government has not provided consistent virus testing and sufficient protective equipment to nursing homes, its staff, and residents.